-With 27.7% of operating cash flow coming from questionable sources, McDermott International investors should take a closer look at the underlying numbers.
-Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 12.1% of cash flow from operations.
-Overall, the biggest drag on FCF came from capital expenditures.
+With 27.4% of operating cash flow coming from questionable sources, McDermott International investors should take a closer look at the underlying numbers.
+Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 7.7% of cash flow from operations.
+Overall, the biggest drag on FCF came from changes in accounts receivable.

 A Foolish final thought

 Most investors don't keep tabs on their companies' cash flow.
 I think that's a mistake.
 If you take the time to read past the headlines and crack a filing now and then, you're in a much better position to spot potential trouble early.
 Better yet, you'll improve your odds of finding the underappreciated home-run stocks that provide the market's best returns.

 Is McDermott International the right energy stock for you?
 Read about a handful of timely, profit-producing plays on expensive crude in "3 Stocks for $100 Oil."
 Click here for instant access to this free report.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized stock tracking service.